orbeon/orbeon-forms-doc/installation/README.md

 ## Hardware requirements

-Orbeon Forms is best installed on hardware with the following minimal requirements:
+We recomemnd you run Orbeon Forms on a dedicated server or instance, with the following requirements:

-* CPU
-    * 4-core (or more) Intel Core i7 or better (desktop-grade)
-    * 4-core (or more) Intel Xeon (server-grade)
+* CPU: recent 4-core (or more) Intel Xeon or Core i7.
+We don't recommend AMD CPUs, which, as of 2015, tend to be 2-4 times slower than Intel CPUs per core.
-* RAM
-    * 2 GB of RAM (or more) available to the Java Virtual Machine (JVM heap size)
+* RAM: 2 GB of RAM (or more) available to the Java Virtual Machine (JVM heap size).

-These are indicative, as the amount of CPU and RAM needed varies depending on the number of forms, their size, as well as the number of concurrent users.

-_NOTE: As of 2015, we don't recommend AMD CPUs, which tend to be 2-4 times slower than Intel CPUs per core._
+If using AWS EC2, we recommend you start with a c4.2xlarge instance.
+For most projects, it is safe to start with a configuration along those lines, but you might want to have more powerful or multiple servers or instances (or equivalent) for situations calling for high availability, or to handle more load.
+When running Orbeon Forms PE on multiple servers or instances, you need one [PE subscription](http://www.orbeon.com/pricing) per server or instance.

+For more details on sizing, see the section on [how much load Orbeon Forms can handle](../faq/form-builder-runner.md#how-much-load-can-orbeon-forms-handle).

 ## Java virtual machine configuration